post-hero-img

 Done well, faceting provides a structure to educate the user about your product catalog or site content and gives an idea of what is available.

-Faceted search is more flexible and efficient, but it also requires time to create & maintain and has interaction costs to keep in mind (more under #How to use faceted search).
+Faceted search is more flexible and efficient, but it also requires time to create and maintain and has interaction costs to consider (more under #How to use faceted search).

 Faceted search is for you if you have a large product catalog or a big content base.
 In both cases, you want to avoid frustrated users looking through page upon page upon page if what they are looking for could be easily found with faceting.

 Even if you have exactly what they want but they can’t find it, they will leave the page.
-On top of that, if your page does not offer them what they want, they should be able to find out as quickly as possible, so they don’t feel like they’ve wasted their time.
+If your page does not offer them what they want, they should be able to find out as quickly as possible so they don’t feel like they’ve wasted their time.

 Having a pleasant user experience will directly affect how likely they are to come back.
 With a large catalog of products or many pages of content, facets can be the difference between a happy user who comes back or a frustrated user who leaves.

-If you have a large content base, a basic filter won’t be enough, even if your customer knows exactly what they want.
-Users won’t be using perfect keywords, oftentimes, their queries are more educated guesses since they don’t know what exactly they are looking for.
+If you have a large content base, a basic filter won’t be enough, even if your customers know exactly what they want.
+Users won’t be using perfect keywords; often, their queries are more educated guesses since they don’t know what exactly they are looking for.
 With faceted search, you prevent your user from getting lost page after page.

 Faceted search is no longer optional or nice to have for websites with lots of content and pages.
 Faceting is a must-have solution since it enforces purchase decisions for eCommerce sites and leads to lower site abandonment rates, higher conversions, and overall profits.